 If you or a friend is thinking of making the switch, make sure they make the switch that makes a difference.
 Don't be fooled by gimmicks from competitive suppliers.

-Without the support of thousands of Mass Energy and PP&L members over the past 15 years, hundreds of small renewable energy projects in Massachusetts wouldn't be here today.
+Without the support of thousands of Green Energy Consumers members over the past 15 years, hundreds of small renewable energy projects in Massachusetts wouldn't be here today.
 If you are already a member, we appreciate your membership deeply, and will continue to strive to show you that you've made the right choice.
 If you aren’t, we hope you consider making the switch with us.
 Reach out to us with questions anytime at 800-287-3950 x5.